noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - Annual Failure Rate: AFR; 0.1 to 0.2 percent
 - availabilty: 99.8-99.9:
 - data is replicated across multiple servers in a single Availability Zone
-- attach multiple volumes: during/after EC2 instance creation you can attach multiple EBS volumes
+- attach multiple EBS volumes during/after EC2 instance creation within the SAME AZ
 - burstability
   - operate within your normal baseline range, you accumulate burst credits.
   - workload uses IOPS or throughput above your baseline range, you use your accumulated burst credits.
   - If your burst balance is depleted, you are unable to burst, and operations are limited to your provisioned baseline limits.
-- elastic volumes: increase capacity, tune performance, and change the type of any new or existing current generation volume dynamically, with no downtime or performance impact.
+- elastic volumes:
+  - increase and decrease provisioned performance settings
   - you can scale an ebs volume up to a max size of 64 tebibytes (TiB)
-  - increase volume size: a provisioned EBS volume size can be increased via settings
+  - hange from one volume type to a different volume type.

 #### SSD backed